FridgeManIO/BloodthiefWiki/docs/modding.md

 Note that the mod loader also supports importing custom textures into [Trenchbroom](https://trenchbroom.github.io/), BloodThief's custom mapping tool.

+To disable mods, rename override.cfg to anything else.

 ## Where to get mods

 The best place for this at present is the [modding discord](https://discord.gg/hpAKq35FJf), but there are mods floating around that you can install.
 Hopefully a more centralised location can be decided upon once the modding community grows.